CATEIN/adventuresinodyssey-py/docs/comments.md

 Comments can be viewed on [Content](https://github.com/CATEIN/adventuresinodyssey-py/blob/main/docs/content.md#content) and [Content Groups](https://github.com/CATEIN/adventuresinodyssey-py/blob/main/docs/groupings.md#content-group).
 Comments can be posted if `enable_commenting` is true.
 Available for [ClubClient](https://github.com/CATEIN/adventuresinodyssey-py/blob/main/docs/clubclient.md) only.

+# related_id
+`related_id` serves as the parent container or location identifier that links comments to a specific piece of content, content group, or root comment.

 # Get Comments

 Comments can be fetched by `related_id` with `fetch_comments()`: